awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.Oracle.md

    SQL>
    ```

 For more information about connecting to an Oracle DB instance, see [Connecting to a DB Instance Running the Oracle Database Engine](USER_ConnectToOracleInstance.md)\.
+For information on connection issues, see [Can't Connect to Amazon RDS DB Instance](CHAP_Troubleshooting.md#CHAP_Troubleshooting.Connecting)\.

 ## Deleting Your Sample DB Instance<a name="CHAP_GettingStarted.Deleting.Oracle"></a>